neogeny/TatSu/docs/translation.rst

 Translation
 -----------

-Translation is one of the most common tasks in language processing.
+Translation is one of the most common tasks in language processing. |TatSu|
-Analysis often sumarizes the parsed input, and *walkers* are good for that.

-|TatSu| doesn't impose a way to create translators, but it
-exposes the facilities it uses to generate the `Python`_ source code for parsers.
+doesn't impose a way to create translators, but it dose expose the functionality it uses to generate `Python`_ source code from grammars.

 Print Translation